jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 <p style="font-size: .75em; font-style: italic;">the foundation of software engineering velocity, measures the average time in minutes required to move a unit of work through your pipeline</p>

 {{% note %}}
 Duration is the foundation of software engineering velocity.
-It measures the average time in minutes required to move a unit of work through your pipeline.
-Importantly, a unit of work does not always mean deploying to production – it may be as simple as running a few unit tests on a development branch.
-It can be best viewed as a proxy for how efficiently your pipelines deliver feedback on the health and quality of your code.
+Now this unit of work does not always mean deploying to production – it may be as simple as running a few unit tests on a development branch.
 {{% /note %}}

 ---